mlhartme/maven-dockerbuild-plugin/README.md

 passes 2048 to the `memory` Dockerfile argument.

-You can use various directives in argument values:
+You can use various *directives* in argument values.
+A directive starts with a `%` followed by the directices name and arguments sepeated by
+`:`.
+The following directives are available:

 * `%artifact:`*extension* or `%artifact:`*classifier*`:`*extension* evaluates to the path of this artifact
-* `%base64:`*string* evaluates to the base64 encoded string
+* `%base64:`*string* evaluates to the base64 encoded *string*
-* `%copy:`*path* copies the path into the context and evaluates to the path within the context
+* `%copy:`*file* copies the file (specified as a path; relative paths are relative to the projects basedir) into the Docker build context and evaluates to the path within the context
-* `%file:`*pathToFile* evaluates to the file contents; relatives paths are relative to the projects basedir
+* `%file:`*file* evaluates to the file contents; relatives paths are relative to the projects basedir
 * `%filter:`*string* evaluates to string with all Maven variables substituted

+Example: an argument

+  <war>%copy:%artifact:war</war>

+copies that war artifact into the Dockerbuild context an sets the `war` argument to the path within the context.

 ## Properties